Hajime12341234/Tutoring-records/README.md

 ---

+### tutoring_notes_on_ultrafilter.pdf
+One of my favorite documents, this guide introduces students to ultrafilters—an advanced and elegant topic in set theory and topology.
+It covers two cool results: the Ultrafilter Theorem and a result related to the finite intersection property.
+Though challenging, we could cover up to the end of the first cool theorem in tutoring, and Zorn’s Lemma was used in the proofs to illustrate its power.

+---

 ### Proof_Infinite_Prime.pdf
 This document presents a lesser-known proof of the infinitude of prime numbers using topological arguments.
-It includes a brief introduction to topology to make the material accessible to beginners.
-The goal was to show my student a beautiful and unexpected way in which different branches of mathematics connect.
+It includes a brief introduction to topology at the beginning to make the material accessible.
+The goal was to show my student a beautiful and unexpected way in which different branches of mathematics convey the same idea.
+My student enjoyed this version of proof for infinite primes.

 ---